 Are you behind in mortgage Payments?

-- A short sale can avoid foreclosure and receives another opportunity for a graceful transition into more affordable housing.
+- A short sale can help you avoid foreclosure and give you the opportunity to transition into more affordable housing.

 - If you are behind and you initiate the conversation it is always better than waiting too long.

-- A Short sale will delay foreclosure until after all offers are considered.
+- A short sale will delay foreclosure until all offers are considered.